-Working in collaboration with www.ladypenelopegardens.com the concept for this space is to create a garden without borders.
+The concept for this space is to create a garden without borders.
 It will be a series of open and intricate spaces with internal views across the garden and wider external views across a more extensive landscape.
 A highly sculptural landform cut into the existing ground profile will create interest and a viewing point across the neighbouring landscape.
-Other features include a sunken fire pit, ornamental pool, wildflower walk and games lawn.
+Other features include a sunken fire pit, ornamental pond, wildflower walk and games lawn.
 A peripheral walk will link these areas.
-It will be a garden that is understated and contemporary and fit seamlessly into its setting.
+It will be a garden that is understated and contemporary and will fit seamlessly into its setting.

 This garden had received a considerable makeover during the late 1920's when the house was extended, which included the addition of a kidney shaped swimming pool.
 The owners were keen to use the pool area more so we designed a pavilion that is positioned at a confluence of vistas to provide shelter for dining alfresco and an additional feature in the garden.
 The walls are lathe and plaster and the conical roof from a local slate.
 Many of the design changes in this garden here were set within an existing structure, such as the internal beech hedges that had been crenelated and we clipped into soft undulations to mirror the surrounding hills.
 Even in winter, the planting structure continues to provide interest, as do the natural hazel plant supports.